Derkades/WebApp/README.md

 - No JavaScript or CSS frameworks, the web interface makes no requests to third party domains
 - Audio is RMS-normalized and silence is trimmed from the start and end

+## Security notice

+This is alpha-level software.
+While a reasonable attempt was made at good security, the program should not be exposed to the internet without authentication.

+Some examples of missing security features:
+- No protection against cross-site request forgery.
+- Password is stored in cookie instead of a long, randomized, short-lived access token.
+- Directory traversal should be prevented but some endpoints may still be implemented incorrectly.
+- Writing to files should not be possible for non-admin users, but some endpoints may still be unprotected.

 ## Usage

 Prebuilt container image: `ghcr.io/danielkoomen/webapp`.
 Take the `docker-compose.yaml` file in this repository as an example, replacing `build` with an `image`.